henrychan990805/CA-employment-rate-mini-project/README.md

 The JavaScript, CSS, and HTML files are already included in the repository.
 You can find them in the following locations:

-- static/js/: Contains chart.js, the JavaScript file used in the application.
+- static/js/: Contains chart.js and zoom.js, the JavaScript files used in the application.
 - static/css/: Contains styles.css, the CSS file used in the application.
 - The HTML template (project3.html) is located in the templates/ directory.